rabbitmq/rabbitmq-website/site/management-cli.md

-# RabbitMQ Management Command Line Tool NOSYNTAX
+# Management Command Line Tool NOSYNTAX

 The [management plugin](/management.html) ships with a command line tool **rabbitmqadmin** which can perform the same actions as the